NextEA/TAEA/Specification/index.md

 # Specification
 * https://seesparkbox.com/foundry/style_guides_as_products
+* https://github.com/wearehive/project-guidelines --- A set of best practices for JavaScript projects
 # C# code guidelines
 * Reference
   - [https://github.com/dennisdoomen/CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) --- A set of coding guidelines for C# 3.0, C# 4.0 and C# 5.0, design principles and layout rules for improving the overall quality of your code development.